References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 In some cases of whistleblowing the CAA will not be the responsible authority.
 The CAA will help the whistleblower in identifying the correct authority.
 Other responsible authorities could be the US Federal Aviation Administration, European Aviation Safety Agency, Ministry of Defence or other National Aviation Authorities.

 The preferred method of reporting to the CAA is by email using the

-If you are concerned about malpractice, wrongdoing or a safety risk at work and you are unsure whether to raise this with the CAA, you may find it helpful to contact the independent whistleblowing charity Public Concern at Work (PCaW) for advice.
-PCaW can talk to you about how best to raise your concern, while minimising any risk to you and maximising the opportunity for the problem to be addressed.
+If you are concerned about malpractice, wrongdoing or a safety risk at work and you are unsure whether to raise this with the CAA, you may find it helpful to contact the independent whistleblowing charity Protect (formerly known as Public Concern at Work) for advice.
+Protect can talk to you about how best to raise your concern, while minimising any risk to you and maximising the opportunity for the problem to be addressed.
 You can call them on 0207 404 6609 or email